AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 >> that sort of thing might not be catastrophic, but it'd be a weird governor-esq anti-scaling overhead
 >
-> I added some worst case sorta numbers to the WP. the "500, 500" and "500, 700" below represent log2(4096)*32 byte increases to the header size (i.e. something like 384 bytes added to headers of a base size 112 bytes and 250 bytes)
+> I added some worst case sorta numbers to the WP. the "500, 500" and "500, 700" below represent log2(4096)*32 byte increases to the header size (i.e., something like 384 bytes added to headers of a base size 112 bytes and 250 bytes)
 >
 > | (3000, 1/60, 1/60, 500, 500, 250) | 12 | 4,320 | 388,800 | $1.4\times 10^{8}$ |
 > | (3000, 1/60, 1/60, 500, 700, 250) | 12 | 3,086 | 277,714 | $7.1\times 10^{7}$ |